Biden's poor Iowa showing dramatically ups the stakes in New Hampshire

 With Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts hailing from neighboring states and enjoying a degree of home-field advantage, the Biden campaign has always seen Nevada and South Carolina -- which directly follow New Hampshire and have a diverse electorate -- as better prospects.
 And South Carolina, with a majority black electorate in the Democratic presidential primary, has long been considered Biden's firewall.

 Biden's team assembled a formidable staff in the first primary state, but seemingly never went all in for New Hampshire.
-But with his lackluster showing in Iowa -- Biden stands at 16 percent of convention delegates with 97 percent of precincts reporting -- the former vice president needs to crank it up in New England.
+But with his lackluster showing in Iowa -- Biden stands at 16 percent of convention delegates with 97 percent of precincts reporting -- the former vice president needs to crank it up in New Hampshire.
 Another poor finish could threaten that South Carolina firewall and hurt Biden's ability to catch up to Sanders and former South Bend, Ind.
 Mayor Pete Buttigieg in the battle for campaign cash.
 Both of them, along with Warren, are leading Biden in the Iowa returns.

 BIDEN SLAMS BUTTIGIEG, SANDERS, AFTER 'GUT PUNCH' IN IOWA

-“Iowa results being muddled in controversy has only elevated [New Hampshire] importance further for Biden, and what’s on the line for his candidacy -- he cannot afford a weak finish in [New Hampshire] or else voters are going to ask ‘How is Biden going to beat Trump if he can’t win early?'”
-This election is about beating Trump," said Michael Ceraso, a Democratic strategist and veteran of the 2016 Sanders campaign and who served as Buttigieg's New Hampshire state director until parting ways with the campaign last summer.
+“Iowa results being muddled in controversy has only elevated [New Hampshire's] importance further for Biden, and what’s on the line for his candidacy -- he cannot afford a weak finish in [New Hampshire] or else voters are going to ask ‘How is Biden going to beat Trump if he can’t win early?'
+This election is about beating Trump," said Michael Ceraso, a Democratic strategist and veteran of the 2016 Sanders campaign who served as Buttigieg's New Hampshire state director until parting ways with the campaign last summer.

 Biden's Iowa performance was far from ideal and far below where some in the campaign believed the former vice president would finish.